IgorKruchinin/Printout/README.md

 # Printout
-Program for managing printouts of rheostatic tests of disel locomotives
+Program for managing printouts of rheostatic tests of diesel locomotives